princetongenizalab/pgp-metadata/README_dataset.md

 # PGP Metadata

 This readme.txt file was drafted 2025-04 by Rachel Richman and reviewed by Mohamed Abdellatif.
 Revised and updated 2025-05 by Rebecca Koeser.
-Reviewed by Sarah Reif Connell.
+Reviewed by Sarah Reiff Connell.
 Final version updated by Rachel Richman 2025-07-03.

 GENERAL INFORMATION